Mosaddek Hossain: International career

 Mosaddek made his Twenty20 International (T20I) debut for Bangladesh against Zimbabwe on 20 January 2016.

 Mosaddek made his One Day International (ODI) debut for Bangladesh against Afghanistan on 28 September 2016, and became the first player for Bangladesh to take a wicket with his very first delivery in an ODI.
 He scored an unbeaten 45 after coming in at number seven and batting with the tail.
 That complemented his figures of 2-31 off 10 overs, and a catch.
 However, this did not prevent Bangladesh losing the game by two wickets.

 In February 2017, Mosaddek was added to Bangladesh's Test squad ahead of their one-off match against India after Imrul Kayes was injured.
 He made his Test debut against Sri Lanka on 15 March 2017, in Bangladesh's 100th Test match, and scored 75 in the first innings, batting at number eight.

 In December 2018, Mosaddek was named in Bangladesh's team for the 2018 ACC Emerging Teams Asia Cup.
 In April 2019, he was named in Bangladesh's squad for the 2019 Cricket World Cup.
 The International Cricket Council (ICC) named him as one of the five surprise picks for the tournament.

 Mosaddek holds the record for the fastest fifty by any Bangladeshi.
 Against West Indies on 17 May 2019 he scored 50 runs in just 20 balls in the 2019 Ireland Tri-Nation Series.
 On 2 August 2022, he led Bangladesh for the first time in an international match, a T20I against Zimbabwe in Harare.

+On 9 June 2026, Mosaddek returned to the Bangladesh ODI side after an absence of four years.
+He scored 86 not out then took two wickets and a catch in Bangladesh's victory over Australia, and won the player of the match award.